|MEETING PLACE:||Harry Reid International Airport, Las Vegas, NV|

 Clothing can easily be washed in the river with biodegradable soap.
 With the dry warm climate in the canyon, lightweight clothing generally dries out quickly.
 Please Note: The color of the river fluctuates from completely clear to very silty.
 Light colored clothing has the possibility of becoming permanently stained.

 We recommend you take on the river only what’s absolutely necessary (see our enclosed packing list).
 Keeping gear to a minimum ensures it will fit into the waterproof bags we supply and reduces unnecessary packing and unpacking in camp.
 If you do have extra luggage you do not wish to take on the river, most hotels in Las Vegas will store extra luggage for guests who stay either before or after a trip.
-Baggage storage and lockers are not available at the Las Vegas McCarran Airport.
+Baggage storage and lockers are not available at the Harry Reid International Airport, Las Vegas, NV.

 Leave your valuables at home.
 For necessary personal items such as a wallet, credit cards, etc., we recommend putting them in a zip-lock bag at the bottom of your waterproof bag with your clothing.